FrancoB411/flash_card_hasher/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/json_from_notes.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to be nice.
+Bug reports and pull requests are welcome on GitHub at https://github.com/francob411/flashcard_hasher.

+This project is intended to be a safe, welcoming space for collaboration so, you know, be nice.

 ## License